 Warehouse security cameras

 Security cameras are the basis of the system.
-Most warehouses require some form of video surveillance.
+Most warehouses require some form of video security.
 However, if you stop at simply buying security cameras, then you are left with underutilized and incomplete infrastructure.
 To maximize the value of your warehouse security cameras, you’ll need the next three components at a minimum.

 Data storage